This post may contain affiliate links, I may receive commissions for purchases made through links in this post.

-Not being able to fully evacuate your breasts regularly may quickly lead to milk supply troubles and serious problems, such as mastitis.
+Not being able to fully evacuate your breasts regularly may quickly lead to milk supply troubles and serious problems, such as clogs.

-In this read, I’m going to share with you some pumping tips and resources that helped me ensure I was fully emptying my breasts of breast milk at every expression session.
+In this read, I’m going to share with you some pumping tips and resources that helped me ensure I was fully removing most of the breast milk from my breasts at every pumping session.

-After all, knowing how to fully empty breast with pump is crucial to your breastfeeding health and success!
+After all, knowing how to fully empty your breasts with a pump can be crucial to your breastfeeding health and success!